.Previous Post: Day 9 – Ghuma Thanti To Parsye Khola (Batsyak Camp)

 - the first one is constructed of stone with a blue corrugated tin roof and

-Nearby was a structure with roof and doors containing two toilets.
+Nearby was a structure with a roof and doors containing two toilets.
 Both were full to overflowing and very much in need of attention.
 I shut the door quickly!

 Our crew set up our toilet tent some distance away.